 What's more is that the added CO2 further results in the scrumptious bakery breads we gather today such as rye, brioche, sourdough and even that delicious holiday cornbread.

 Bakeries use carbon dioxide all the time, especially in the final proofing stage before baking (resting to increase the volume of the bread).
 In a closed area with hundreds of loaves of bread, this can cause the CO2 levels to rise to potentially dangerous levels.
-This is why a large, artisan bread company in Minneapolis recently began using our CO2 Storage Safety Alarm to protect their employees from high levels of CO2 in enclosed bread rising rooms.
+This is why a large, artisan bread company in Minneapolis recently began using our Remote CO2 Storage Safety Alarm to protect their employees from high levels of CO2 in enclosed bread rising rooms.

 Fun Fact: One of a baker's goals is to increase the volume of the bread to make it more "airy" and tasty.
 A loaf of bread will nearly double in volume, which you can see by looking at the holes in bread caused by CO2 bubbles.